This article contains affiliate links

 Dead and dying wood was once a common habitat across our woodlands and countryside.
 In a natural woodland dead trees litter the forest floor and canopy.

 Today we have an emphasis on trying to keep the countryside too tidy.
-Health and safety paranoia has also led to an assault on standing, dead trees which is a rare and important habitat.
+Safety paranoia has also led to an assault on standing, dead trees which is a rare and important habitat.

 The Bialowieza forest in Poland is a great example of a deciduous forest which has never been cut down.